 She attended training courses with several artists, such as Carlos Fajardo, Edith Derdik, Carmela Gross, Nuno Ramos, Evandro Carlos Jardings, Suzette Venturelli, Denise Camargo amongst others.

-Developed projects and participated in artistic collectives and exhibitions in partnership with artists, such as "Common space", Space connection "," Atelier das Quatro “, “Wasteland rites", "Imaginary Line", "Time, space and places" and Collective "November", among others.
-Also participated in individual exhibitions as, "Correspondence" in Cultural center gallery of the chamber of Brasília, and“Cycles”in Cultural center Henfil, São Bernardo do Campo
+Developed projects and participated in artistic collectives and exhibitions in partnership with artists, such as "Common space", Space connection "," Atelier das Quatro “, “Wasteland rites", "Imaginary Line", "Time, space and places" and Collective "November", ”One woman per square meter”, “Mails”, “@3’ “ and collective “Lâmina”, among others.

 Since 1998, she has participated in several art exhibitions and salons throughout Brazil, such as Paço das Artes, Ophicina Space Gallery, Atelier 397, Júlio Prestes Station, Mackenzie Museum, SESC Pompéia, the Contemporary House, Museum of Arts of the University of São Paulo, the Museum of Contemporary Art of Curitiba and Campinas, the gallery of the Federal University of Minas Gerais, the Museum of Arts of Ribeirão Preto, Polytheama Space Gallery in Jundiaí, the Hall of Piracicaba, the Hall of Amapá, the gallery of the chamber of Brasília and Culture house of Latin America in DF.
-She also participated in the “Fish Eye” project in Cardiff, Wales for the “Imaginary Line” project, and in the International Conference of Art and Nature.